LinguaPhylo/linguaPhylo.github.io/developer/implement-ext.md

 The package `phylonco.lphy.spi` includes the [Container Provider class](https://linguaphylo.github.io/programming/2021/07/19/lphy-extension.html).

-On the right side of figure it is the Gradle build file for this subproject.
+On the right side of figure, it is the Gradle build file for this subproject.
 The first block `plugins { }` lists [Gradle plugins](https://docs.gradle.org/current/userguide/plugin_reference.html),
-where `platforms.lphy-java` and `platforms.lphy-publish` define the LPhy extension conventions and share the build logic.
+where `platforms.lphy-java` and `platforms.lphy-publish` define the LPhy extension conventions, such as using Java 17, and share the build logic, such as using module path to launch application.
 Their source code and usage is avaiable at [LinguaPhylo/GradlePlugins](https://github.com/LinguaPhylo/GradlePlugins).

 After the version and base name are defined, the second block declares the